-Government Cost per Ton Our estimates of government cost per ton produce an ordering of policies that loosely aligns with our core MVPF findings: wind and solar have government costs below that of any other subsidy or nudge category in our sample.
-That said, the omission of non- $CO_2$ benefits still produces a reordering relative to the MVPF across certain policy categories.
-For example, EVs have a government cost per ton of \$1,356, which is substantially higher than the \$474 figure for appliance rebates.
+Government Cost per Ton Our estimates of government cost per ton produce an ordering of policies that loosely aligns with our core MVPF findings: wind PTCs and residential solar have government costs per ton below that of any other subsidy or nudge category in our sample.
+That said, the omission of $\text{non-}CO_2$ benefits still produces a reordering relative to the MVPF across certain policy categories.
+For example, EVs have a government cost per ton of \$1,356, substantially higher than the \$474 cost for appliance rebates.
 The MVPF of EVs, however, is 1.45 as compared to the 1.16 for appliance rebates.
-This difference is driven by the lack of inframarginal benefits and the failure to incorporate learning-by-doing price effects in the government cost per ton measure.

-That same critique also influences the interpretation of the government cost per ton.
-At first glance, it might seem as though an EV subsidy with a government cost \$1,356 per ton might not be a worthwhile expenditure if the social cost of carbon is \$193 per ton.
-As noted, however, this high cost per ton is driven by the omission of non- $CO_2$ benefits.
-The value of government cost per ton cannot easily be compared to the SCC.
+This difference arises because government cost per ton does not include inframarginal benefits or the benefits from lower prices generated from learning-by-doing.
+As noted above, 95% of the benefits of EV subsidies flow to individuals who are buying or selling EVs.
+Those benefits are all omitted from the government cost per ton approach.
+This omission of benefits also influences the interpretation of the government cost per ton.
+At first glance, it might seem as though an EV subsidy with a government cost \$1,356 per ton is not a worthwhile expenditure if the social cost of carbon is \$193 per ton.
+The omission of transfer and $\text{non-}CO_2$ benefits, however, means that a comparison with the social cost of carbon does not provide a welfare-relevant benchmark.